nicoalba/python-web3-app/README.md

 ## Future enhancements

 - Add ERC-20 token balance queries for Sepolia test tokens.
-- Deploy the FastAPI backend to a platform like Render or Vercel for public access.
 - Configure with CORS for cross-origin requests.